Rebirth (Futurama): Cultural references

-During the episode there are references to Huey Lewis and Star Trek as well as Frankenstein, Saturday Night Fever, The Outer Limits (1995 TV series), The Terminator, Karma Chameleon and Studio 54.
+During the episode there are references to Huey Lewis and Star Trek as well as Frankenstein, Saturday Night Fever, The Outer Limits, The Terminator, Karma Chameleon and Studio 54.
 The rebirthing process is very similar to The Outer Limits episode "Resurrection" where an adult human is born in a lab.
 The club the crew visits is called Studio 122133.
 This is a reference to Studio 54 when each number in the club name is multiplied (12 = 1, 21 = 2, 33 = 27; 1 × 2 × 27 = 54).
 Bender's predicament is based on the 1994 film Speed.
 Robot Leela's realization of her true identity as a robot was thematic of the trope in science fiction, such as in The Six Million Dollar Man and Blade Runner.
 The Panama wormhole the Professor mentions is a reference to the canal that is the key conduit for international maritime trade, the Panama Canal.
 The Professor also calls going through the Panama wormhole being on a “comedy” central for interstellar trade, not-so-subtly referencing the change in network from Fox to Comedy Central.